-The ideals of intellectual liberalism and intellectual refinement have also failed us.
-The cherished belief that the spread of reason would abolish our irrational outbursts toward each other has all but disappeared.
-Antagonism between ethnic, racial, and religious groups has become the fundamental reality of the nation-state.
 When human security becomes threatened, social, ethical and religious energies get expressed through unprecedented oppression, violence and enmity.
-The disconcerting experiences of the contemporary world compel thoughtful people to reconsider the fundamental philosophical principles from which different political theories - of the Right and the Left, conservative and liberal, reactionary and revolutionary - are alike deduced.
+The disconcerting experiences of the contemporary world compel thoughtful people to reconsider the fundamental philosophical principles from which different political theories - of the Right and the Left, conservative and liberal, reactionary and revolutionary - are all deduced.

 The capture of power, irrespective of the diversity of the means that are advocated, is the common postulate of all political theories.
-Today, the so-called free world heralds the victory of liberal democracy and its corollary the capitalist economic system.
+Today, the so-called free world heralds the victory of liberal democracy and its corollary - the capitalist economic system.

 Through modern liberalism the individual has become 'economic man', lured by the glittering projections of a consumer psychology.
 In the context of capitalist society, people exist mainly as units in the work force, with our thoughts, feelings and tastes manipulated by the government and industry and the mass communications they control.

 Simultaneously, gaining momentum among the poor and disenfranchised is a tendency to relapse into medieval obscurantism in search of an illusory safety in the backwaters of dogmatic faith.
-With the collapse of the Soviet Empire, movements for self-reliance are being sentimentalized with slogans from religious fundamentalism, slogans presented to the innocent man as an antithesis to pseudo-culture, economic domination and Western values.
+With the collapse of the Soviet Empire, and recent political changes in parts of the Arab world, movements for self-reliance are being sentimentalized with slogans from religious fundamentalism - slogans presented to the innocent man as an antithesis to pseudo-culture, economic domination and Western values.

 This represents a new flare-up in the age-old struggle between religion and science - between faith and reason, and between mystic agnosticism and empirical knowledge.
-Probably the last gasp of a life and death struggle, it has lasted long, and has always placed civilized humanity in the breach.
+Probably the last gasp of a life and death struggle, it has lasted a long time, and has always put civilized humanity at risk.